hexagontk/hexagon/readme.md

    is focused on making the usual tasks easy, rather than making a complex tool with a lot of features.
 2. Make it easy to hack: allow the user to add extensions or change the framework itself.
-The code is meant to be simple for the users to understand it, instead of having to read blogs, documentation or getting certified to use it efectiveliy.
+The code is meant to be simple for the users to understand it.
+Avoid having to read blogs, documentation or getting certified to use it efectively.

 What are NOT project goals:

 1. To be the fastest framework.
 Write the code fast and optimize only the critical parts.
-It is [not slow][benchmark] anyway, and it will be faster when it fully support asynchronous non blocking operation.
+It is [not slow][benchmark] anyway, and it will be faster when it supports asynchronous non blocking operation.
 2. Support all available technologies and tools: the spirit is to define simple interfaces for the framework's features, so users can implement integrations with different tools easily.